 Only a few of the conventional GCSs and CCCs take into account this limitation, which has been addressed in \cite{Gavish_ternary, Sahin, Zhou_2020, Sahin_2021, Ipanov, Shen_CCC, Nishant_SNC}.
 Sahin and Yang extended the conventional GCPs to address the SNC problem, as described in \cite{Sahin} and \cite{Sahin_2021}.
 In \cite{Zhou_2020}, Zhou \textit{et al.} sequentially built the SNC-MOGCSs/SNC-GCSs using an iterative approach.
-They used two sequences extracted from a GCP as the initial seed sequence, then introduced a certain amount of zeros into these two sequences.
+They used two sequences extracted from a GCP as the initial seed sequence and then introduced a certain number of zeros into these two sequences.
 As a result, new sequences were obtained with a zero correlation zone.
-Hence, a challenging issue arises regarding the methodology for constructing SNC-CCCs.
+Hence, a challenging issue arises regarding the methodology for constructing SNC-CCC.
 Shen \textit{et~al.} proposed a method for constructing SNC-CCC using extended Boolean functions and graphs \cite{Shen_CCC}.
 However, the parameters are only in the power of $p$ when elements of code are considered from the $q$th root of unity and zero, for $p\mid q$ and $p\ge 2$.
 In machine-type communication, alphabet size plays a major role and must be minimum \cite{Sarkar_QCCS_TIT}.
-However, there are gaps in the SNC-CCC proposed in \cite{Shen_CCC} in terms of lengths and alphabet sizes.
-For example, when the alphabets are $-1,1,0$, set size, code size and length are limited to the power of two.
-We are strongly motivated to include a greater range of parameters for SNC-CCC in comparison to existing literature.
+Notably, there are gaps in the SNC-CCC proposed in \cite{Shen_CCC} in terms of lengths and alphabet sizes.
+For example, when the alphabets are $-1,1,0$, the set size, the code size and the length are restricted to the form of a power-of-two.
+We are strongly motivated to include a bigger range of parameters for SNC-CCC in comparison to existing literature.
 The proposed construction not only provides SNC-CCCs with new parameters but also provides flexibility in the alphabet and the length of the constituent sequences.
-It may be noted that codes are referred to as CCC, ZCCS, QCCS when they are traditional codes, and codes with nulls are referred to as SNC-CCC, SNC-ZCCS, SNC-QCCS.
+In this paper, codes are referred to as CCC, when it is a traditional CCC, and codes with nulls are referred to as SNC-CCC.